Shop Smarter, Not Harder: Save Money in College

 4. Choose quality over quantity.

 Always opt to buy higher quality items over cheaply made clothing.
 Even though high-quality items are more expensive, they will end up lasting much longer.
-Saving up your money for a $70 cardigan is often a much smarter financial choice than blowing the same amount of money on three inexpensive tops that will fall apart after a few wears.
+Saving up your money for a $70 cardigan is often a much smarter financial choice than blowing the same amount of money on large quantities like three inexpensive tops that will fall apart after a few wears.

 Additionally, learn how to calculate the cost-per-wear of clothing before you buy.
 You can do this by dividing the price of the item by the number of times you expect to wear it.
 For example, if you buy a trendy top for $20 that you’ll probably only wear twice, it will cost you $10 each time you wear that top.
 However, if you purchase a $100 pair of jeans that you’re likely to wear 50 times, the cost-per-wear is only $2.